Understand the NPSP Data Model

 You don’t need to spend time digging into this right now, but we wanted you to see an example of a data model diagram and get a sense of some of the standard and custom objects that are part of NPSP.

-Now, as we’ve mentioned, you can customize Salesforce and NPSP even further by adding your own custom objects, fields, automations and so on.
+Now, as we’ve mentioned, you can customize Salesforce and NPSP even further by adding your own custom objects, fields, automations, and so on.
 And when you do, you will be designing your own unique data model.

 Your data model influences how you import data into Salesforce, and understanding it ensures records are created and related to each other properly.
-For example, if you’re importing contact information for a donor who’s donated to your organization for years, you want to make sure that the donation records you import relate correctly to that contact.
+For example, if you’re importing contact information for a donor who’s given to your organization for years, you want to make sure that the donation records you import relate correctly to that contact.
 There are countless examples like this that show how important data entity relationships are in Salesforce.
-But not only that — the data model also affects how you integrate with external systems, because each external system has its own data model that needs to be able to “talk” to yours.
+But not only that—the data model also affects how you integrate with external systems, because each external system has its own data model that needs to be able to “talk” to yours.
 Incidentally, by using NPSP, you get the benefit of a tried-and-true data model that’s compatible with other commonly-used nonprofit apps.

 This is where planning becomes crucial.